EU customs duty on low-value ecommerce imports: July 2026 readiness checklist

 ~ Alison Layfield

-- EU-wide €3 customs duty, effective July 1, 2026, applying to B2C parcels from non-EU countries valued under €150
+• EU-wide €3 customs duty, effective July 1, 2026, applying to low-value B2C parcels imported from non-EU countries.

-- VAT, which continues to be collected through the Import One-Stop Shop (IOSS) system for eligible consignments under current rules
+• VAT, which continues to be collected through the Import One-Stop Shop (IOSS) system for eligible consignments under current rules.

 Landed-cost models and checkout systems need to be built to handle this stack, not just the EU-wide €3 duty in isolation.